Generic Name: gemcitabine (jem-SYE-ta-been)

 - you are allergic to any ingredient in Gemzar

-- you have a blood disorder, difficulty breathing, or a lung disease, or you are receiving radiation therapy
+- you are receiving radiation therapy

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with Gemzar.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement